sictweb/bti425-2020/notes/angular-components-example.md

 ng g c PageNotFound --flat -S
 ```

-Notice the use of CamelCase on the "PageNotFound" name.
+Notice the use of PascalCase on the "PageNotFound" name.
 The Angular CLI will parse that, and make the component's file name assets use lower case, with dash separators between the words.
 Nice.

 <br>